 At the beginning of the 20th century, the whole world learned about the existence of such a phenomenon as the Russian Icon.

 Not long before that it was discovered by the Russians themselves.
-They began to clear the renovations of the old icons and remove the salaries.
-Look even more closely at the abandoned icons that were gathering dust in the attics.
+They began to clear the renovations of the old icons and look closely at the abandoned icons that were gathering dust in the attics.

 And once Henri Matisse came to Russia.
 Saw all these newly found treasures and said:

 “… Russians have no idea what artistic wealth they own.
 Everywhere the same brightness and manifestation of great power of feeling.
-Your student youth has here, at home, incomparably better examples of art … than abroad … “
+Your young artists has here, at home, incomparably better examples of art … than abroad … “

-I believe that the Russians still have not fully realized what treasures we have.
-And they do not always look into the hall of icon painting in the Tretyakov Gallery in Moscow and the Russian Museum in St. Petersburg.
+I believe that the Russians still have not fully realized what treasures they have.
+And they do not always look into the Hall of Icon Painting in the Tretyakov Gallery in Moscow and the Russian Museum in St. Petersburg.

 Therefore, I propose to take a closer look at the 5 masterpieces of Russian icon painting in order to understand more deeply the full value of this heritage.

-1. Angel Zlatye Vlasa.
+1. Angel with Golden Hair.
 XII century.
 Russian Museum.

 Unfortunately, the icon has come down to us in a modified form.
 After all, the surface was always covered with varnish, which darkened strongly after 100 years.